How to Change Narrator Audio Output in Windows 11

 What Happens When You Change the Audio Device?

-Once you make this change, the Narrator’s voice will come through your chosen speakers or headphones.
-Your other audio devices won’t be used for the Narrator.
+After this change, Narrator’s voice will play through your chosen speakers or headphones.
+Your other audio devices won’t be used for Narrator.

 Summary